 5. Don’t Let Meds Ground You

-Medication in any form has to be screened by the TSA before you fly.
+Medication in any form has to be screened by the Transportation Security Administration before you fly.
 Label your meds clearly, and check the laws in your state to see if you need prescription labels.

-Non-medicated liquids, like lotion, have to follow TSA’s 3-1-1 rule: no more than 3.4 ounces, packed in clear containers, in a clear quart-sized bag.
+Nonmedicated liquids, like lotion, in carry-on bags have to follow the TSA's 3-1-1 rule: no more than 3.4 ounces, packed in clear containers, in a clear quart-sized bag.

 6. Keep Germs at Bay

 Some psoriasis treatments suppress your immune system.
 If this happens, you have a good chance of bringing back an unwanted souvenir.